Explore our approach to ethical home financing.

 How is rent calculated?

-The rent we charge is based on how much it would cost to rent your property on an active local market, scaled down for our share of the property.
-We will usually give you a large rental discount in any month where you purchase the recommended level of equity.
+The rent we charge is based on several factors including the local rental market and our own cost of capital.
+This is firstly scaled down by your equity amount.
+We will then usually also give you a further rental discount in any month where you purchase the recommended level of equity.

 What are the eligibility criteria?